 Don’t Flee the Scene

-Some people flee accident scene just because they are shocked and can’t think clearly.
+Some people flee the accident scenes just because they are shocked and can’t think clearly.
 Sometimes, even those drivers who are not perpetrators of the accident try to leave the scene, panicking that they will be wrongly accused.
 But by running, they just make themselves criminals, while if stay at the site of the accident, they can resolve the situation without any legal and financial implications.

 On the other hand, there can be minor car accidents where nobody seems to get hurt and the damages done seem to be too small to waste your time and energy on proceedings.
-But even in this case leaving the scene is a wrong decision, since without stopping and checking you can’t be sure that nobody is REALLY injured.
+But even in this case, leaving the scene is a wrong decision, since without stopping and checking you can’t be sure that nobody is REALLY injured.
 And even when other people weren’t involved in the accident and only somebody’s property suffered, how can you be sure there are no witnesses or cameras to identify you?

 State codes clearly require drivers involved in a car accident to stop and carry out certain actions depending on whether the accident results in somebody’s injury or only in damage to somebody’s property.
 Each state punishes those drivers who violate the requirement regardless of whether they are responsible for the accident or not.
 So, in no scenario is slamming the gas pedal after a car accident a good way out.